ewaslowinska/LSC-in-Polish-using-XL-Lexeme/README.md

 **model.ipynb** iterates through the JSONL files and passes them through XL-Lexeme, creating an embedding matrix for each lemma.

-**CalculatePRT.ipynb** passes the lemma matrices through the PRT algorithm, creating single vectors for each lemma in both time periods.
+**CreatePRT.ipynb** passes the lemma matrices through the PRT algorithm, creating single vectors for each lemma in both time periods.

 **CalculateCosineDistance.ipynb** calculates the cosine distances between the vectors made by PRT.

-**CalculateAPD.ipynb** passess the lemma matrices through the APD algorithm.
+**CreateAPD.ipynb** passess the lemma matrices through the APD algorithm.